 A few days later we confirmed that we were all still interested, we added Nora, and Book Club was born.
-A year and a half down the road and we have grown to seven, are still meeting regularly, and still working on a fancy name.
-Without a doubt, book club is a highlight of my month.
+Eventually we grew to a group of seven, and we met for almost six years before cross-country moves and babies and jobs forced us to regroup.
+But without a doubt, book club was always a highlight of my month.

 Here are a few tips to running a successful book club:

 1. Establish a few loose guidelines.
 You want to make sure everyone is on the same page and with the same expectations right from the beginning.
 Will it be come-one-come-all, or do you prefer to keep members to invite only?
 Will you meet strictly on the first weekend of the month or just when schedules allow?
 Where will you meet and at what time of day?
 Should you impose a page limit on selections?
 These things can all change over time, but start with a general idea of what you want.

 We went with members only (unless we were purposefully adding someone), and our group was small enough that we could quickly choose a date each month that worked for the majority.
 We were a weekend brunch kind of group, but depending on our circumstance, weekday evenings could work well, too.

 2. Pick a theme or don't.
 There are good book club themes out there.
 You could choose to read only Pulitzer Prize winners or first books in a series.
 You could focus only on women authors or only authors who wrote under a pen name.
 The nurses at my OB office are working through the classics in their book club.
 The possibilities are endless.

 My book club doesn't have a theme, but we do tend to gravitate towards darker stories.